oracle/python-oracledb/doc/src/api_manual/module.rst

     specifies the initial size of the statement cache.
 The default is the value of :attr:`defaults.stmtcachesize`.

-    The ``edition`` parameter is ignored in the python-oracledb Thin mode.

     The ``tag`` parameter is ignored in the python-oracledb Thin mode.

     The ``matchanytag`` parameter is ignored in the python-oracledb Thin mode.